itplr-kosit/validator/docs/configurations.md

 ### Customization of error levels

-In each single sceanrio each error level can be configured to the following error types
+In each single scenario each error level can be configured to the following error types

 * error
 * warning